Le Marché, the market

-Most markets are very busy and continue to thrive, however in some towns the spread and incrustation of the powerful supermarkets have had a detrimental effect and the market stands have dwindled.
+Most markets are very busy and continue to thrive, however, in some towns, the spread and incrustation of the powerful supermarkets have had a detrimental effect and the market stands have dwindled.

-To encourage the return of the markets a few towns have introduced “evening markets”, “local producers”, “organic” or other themed ideas, attempting to encourage the market goers to return to the stands.
+To encourage the return of the markets a few towns have introduced “evening markets”, “local producers”, “organic” or other themed ideas, attempting to encourage the market-goers to return to the stands.

 Which days of the week are decided by the “Marie”, the town hall.
-In some towns this can be once, twice or even daily.
+In some places, this can be once, twice or even daily.
 The market can be just food produce or clothes or a mixture of products and produce.
 Many markets begin early in the morning and they will close up just after midday.

 When you’re travelling in the South of France try to visit the large markets in the coastal towns, they are bustling with life and have a very friendly atmosphere.
 Take your time and also enjoy a drink in a nearby café.